 Many of Sony's lenses, including the Sony FE 70-200mm f/2.8 GM OSS Lens, have image stabilization included, and in-lens stabilization can be better-tuned to the focal length in use.
 However, IBIS also has advantages.
 For example, in-lens stabilization cannot correct for rotation as IBIS can.
 IBIS works in coordination with in-lens OSS (Optical Steady Shot) for enhanced overall performance.

-Selecting the latest Sony image file format arriving in the a1 will be a no-brainer for me.
-Finally, Sony provides a lossless compressed RAW file format, promising a significant file size reduction over the (enormous) uncompressed RAW file size, the only non-lossy RAW format previously available.
+Selecting the latest Sony image file format arriving in the a1 was a no-brainer for me.
+Finally, Sony provides a lossless compressed RAW file format, delivering a significant file size reduction over the (enormous) uncompressed RAW file size, the only non-lossy RAW format previously available.
 The new lossless RAW file format retains the ultimate image quality while dramatically reducing memory card and drive storage requirements for a win-win.

 Are there downsides to the new Sony lossless compressed RAW format?
 Smaller files read and write faster from and to memory cards and disk, but compute cycles are required for compression and decompression.
-I expect image compression to not challenge the Alpha a1's BIONZ XR processor.
-When converting RAW files to other formats, Sony's TIFF-like uncompressed RAW files process extremely fast.
-In regards to decompressing RAW files during this operation, the overall performance difference may depend on the speed of the processor.
+The image compression does not appear to challenge the Alpha a1's BIONZ XR processor.
+In regards to decompressing RAW files, the overall performance difference will depend on the speed of the processor.
+I have not found decompression performance to be an issue.

 The lossy compressed file format available on previous Sony cameras is still a good option, and it remains available, as does the massive uncompressed RAW option.
 In addition, "The Alpha 1 includes the HEIF (High Efficiency Image File) format for smooth 10-bit gradations that provide more realistic reproduction of skies and portrait subjects where subtle, natural gradation is essential."
 [Sony] The oversampled 21 MP image size is available.

-The following table shows comparative RAW file sizes for a photo of a standard in-studio setup with a moderately-high amount of detail captured with the referenced camera.
-I'll add the a1 numbers when this camera hits the lab, but estimate sizes between those from the EOS 5Ds R and EOS R5.
+The following table shows comparative RAW file sizes for a photo of a standard in-studio setup with a moderately high amount of detail captured with the referenced camera.

 |Model / File Size in MB @ ISO:||(MP)||100||200||400||800||1600||3200||6400||12800||25600||51200||102400||204800|